Strevitz/ecommerce-vinyl-react/README.md

 ## Tech info

 - The Vinyl shop website was written in **React**.
-I used **SCSS** and split the code into modules.
+I used **Context API** for better data flow in application.
-- In a project, I wanted to learn content flow and .
+- In a project, I wanted to learn content flow and build simple e-commerce website with modal shopping details, product detai;s and full functional basket..

 ## Technologies

 - Javascript
 - React
+- React Router
+- PayPal Plugin
 - Context API
 - Sassy CSS
 - Styled Components